gilmore-lab/protocols/ssvep-high-density-setup.md

 # Before Participant Arrives

+## Meet Participant at Parking Lot
+- Fill out a parking pass: Date, Time, and INITIALS
+- Wait for the participant at the parking lot ~ 15 minutes prior to their arrival time.

 ## Vision Screening Preparation
  - Infant
    - Place Teller Acuity Cards on Table
    - Make sure that some images are on the Left and some on the Right
-   - Show the cards at 55 cm away from the infant
+   - Show the cards 55 cm away from the infant

  - Child/Adult
    - Make sure the black tape is on the floor 10ft from the HVOT Snellen Acuity Chart